 Semantics

-If pragmatics is about context, then we might say that semantics is about features of labnguage use that recur across contexts.
+If pragmatics is about context, then we might say that semantics is about features of language use that recur across contexts.
 One important aspect of pragmatics involves the meaning of individual words and of phrases.
 Legal interpretation frequently focuses on this aspect of semantics with lawyers and judges arguing about the proper “definition” of a key word or phrase in a statute.
 But there are other semantic mechanisms that contribute to meaning, including syntax (or grammar).
 Understanding a sentence requires us to understand the relationship between its parts and hence to understand how nouns, verbs, prepositions, adjectives, and adverbs operate.
 Written communication involves punctuation marks: lawyers know all too well that the placement of a comma can change the meaning of a sentence.

 Compositionality